covcom/205CDE/15_16 Python/README.md

 * Inheritance
 * Paradigms and Languages

-OK, I talked to Matthew England, the module leader of 121COM.
-We'll need everything from 110CT/121COM to get you started.
+Looks familiar?
+The truth is I talked to Matthew England, the module leader of 121COM.
+The list is what you've learned in that module.
+We'll need everything in it to get you started.
 And a bit more.

 This module assumes that you know Python already.
 To recall what you have learned, the best way is to find your notes (you have them, right?) and read.
 Or you can go back to Moodle to download the material.

 If you are exchange students who haven't done much in Python, or you did 110CT/121COM but it feels like it's ages ago, you need to start from the very beginning.
 Choose an approach that suits you the best:

 * You may find some online PDF tutorials if you're a book lover.
 Among the many books I've read on Python, I found the following particularly useful. ['A Quick, Painless Tutorial on the Python Language'](http://heather.cs.ucdavis.edu/~matloff/Python/PythonIntro.html), written by Professor Norman Matloff at UC Davis.
 Unfortunately, the website is not being actively maintained.
 But in the module repository, you can find a pdf version.
 The document is copyright free for educational purposes, let me know if I'm wrong.
-> OK, I lied.
-This is the only book I've read properly on Python.
+(OK, I lied.
+This is the only book I've read properly on Python.)
 * Or, if you prefer interactive learning, you can use [Codecademy](https://www.codecademy.com/learn/python) or [Learnpython](http://www.learnpython.org/).

-Either way, make sure your Python level goes back where you left.
+Either way, make sure your Python level goes back to where you left off.

-## More Python
+## Useful tools

 ### IPython

 [IPython](http://ipython.org/) is a useful tool developed by a bunch of researchers at UC Berkeley.
 I use it mainly as a replacement of the standard Python shell, but it offers a lot of features.

 Open a new workspace in C9, and in the terminal window type `ipython` you'll see that IPython is installed by default.
-Type in the following commands and observe that IPython provides a more convenient interactive experience.
+Type in the following commands and observe that IPython provides a better user experience.

 ![](.md_images/color.png)

-If you use standard Python shell instead, the output is this.
+If you use the standard Python shell instead, the output is this.

 ![](.md_images/standard.png)